 First session including:

-Payment can be made prior to your sessions, or on the day.
+Payment by card, cash, or bank transfer will confirm your reservation, thank you.
 Gift cards are available, subject to conditions - please ask for more information

 Welcome to my blog

 I appreciate that your time is valuable, and will get back to you as soon as I can.
 Thank you for choosing KarenCounselling - I'm here to help